Burns Leadership Consulting

 Why this matters

-Download your PRISM summary as a PDF and send it to Dan before your session.
-Your time together will be focused entirely on what you have shared here.
+Download your PRISM summary as a PDF to share with Dan before your session.
+The conversation will be built entirely around what you have surfaced here.

 Burns Leadership Consulting | Meaningful.
 Measurable.
 Results.™ | burnsleadership.com